isomerpages/moe-anglicanhigh/_student-development/Overseas Experience.md

     <label for="accordion3">Twinning Programme with Maktab Sultan Abu Bakar (English) College, Johor Bahru, Malaysia</label>
     <div>
       <p>25 July 2019</p>
-It was an opportunity for the Secondary Three students in the Malay Special Programme (MSP) to experience various aspects of culture of our twinning school across the border in Johor, Malaysia.
+<p>It was an opportunity for the Secondary Three students in the Malay Special Programme (MSP) to experience various aspects of culture of our twinning school across the border in Johor, Malaysia.
 Students were immersed in the classroom setting at MSAB and had the chance to experience how lessons were conducted and see the differences and similarities between both schools.
 This programme also provided a platform for them to practise their conversations in the Malay language with their buddies.</p>

 <p>A Cultural Enrichment Programme was also organised for Secondary Two cohort to be exposed to elements of the Malay culture which are topics covered in the Conversational Malay syllabus.
 Students played the Kompang (a handheld drum commonly used in wedding festivities), painted on a pre-waxed cloth with Batik designs and tried the basic techniques of Silat (martial arts practised in Malay archipelago).</p>